1david5/aws-lambda-stop-rds/README.md

 # aws-lambda-stop-rds
-This lambda will stop RDS instances based on Decired-state tag
+This lambda will stop RDS instances and clusters based on Decired-state tag